bennekrouf/mayorana/content/blog/collection_iterators_10.md

 ---
 id: into-iter-vs-iter-ownership
-title: "Implications of iterating over a Vec with .into_iter() instead of .iter()"
+title: Implications of iterating over a Vec with .into_iter() instead of .iter()
 slug: into-iter-vs-iter-ownership
 author: mayo
 excerpt: >-
   Understanding the differences between .into_iter() and .iter() when iterating over Vec, covering ownership implications and performance considerations
-content_focus: "collections (like Vec), iterators (into_iter, collect), and related concepts"
-technical_level: "Expert technical discussion"
 category: rust
 tags:
   - rust